Jaeguins/AddressableAutomation/README.md

 ﻿asdf# AddressableAutomation
-Easy attribute based JSON to ScriptableObject parser From one JSON file to multiple ScriptableObject found by path and sync values with same attribute signature or trigger method with parameter with value in same attribute signature.
+Easy attribute-based JSON to ScriptableObject parser From one JSON file to multiple ScriptableObject found with path and sync values with same attribute signature or trigger method with parameters with value in same attribute signature.

-Have dependancy with Addressable because of linking AssetReference.
+Have dependency on Addressable because of linking AssetReference.

 ## How to Use